bassixt/Branch_prediction_whats_left/README.md

 <img src="images/budjet_data.png" height="400">

-Considering the accuracy and the miss rate, it can be noticed the the shape of the curve depends on the data we consider.
+Considering the accuracy and the miss rate, it can be noticed that the shape of the curve depends on the data we consider.
 In particular, for the data of the CBP-5, the performance get better as the number of instructions increases till a little variation around 10 milions instructions (see caption Further remarks).
 Instead, for the information taken from the two benchmarks, we can observe a strange behavior both when a small number of instructions (less than 10k) and when a relative huge ones (over 10 milions) are considered.
 For the first case, indeed, the curve is not monotonic (increasing for the accuracy and decresing for the misprediction).
 It can be explained considering that at the beginning the instrunctions that we are gathering are not related to the execution of the benchmarks but to the boot sequence of Qemu.
-In the other hands when the number of instructions is more than 10 milion, the performances start to significantly decrease because of the shut down sequence that pollutes the input data of our implementation.
+In the other hands when the number of instructions is more than 10 milion, the performances start to significantly decrease because of the shut down sequence that pollutes the input data of our implementations.
 Looking at the performances, the figure show that in general the L-Tage implementation is more accurate and has a lower misprediction rate.
 Also in this case, we can notice a slight difference depending on the type of input data.
 Indeed, for the instructions taken from the CBP-5, for a small number of them, the difference between bimodal-like and the L-Tage is more remarkable but it becomes less significant as the number of considered input increase.
 Instead, for the result related to each benchmark, the performances of the two implementations are more similar, probably again for the boot sequence that performs jumps and branchs in a more restricted set of target adresses.
 Another observation that can be done is that the performances of the L-Tage should be much more better w.r.t. the bimodal, but it is not our case because we consider that the bimodal matrix on which is based our implementation can grow indefinitely like shown in the data budjet figure.
 The best results are obtained with the L-Tage implementation using the benchmarks till 10 milions instrucitons with about 97.49% of accuracy and 25.06 of misprediction rate.
 As the number of instructions become bigger the best results are given by the the L-Tage exploiting the CBP-5 data with about 92.57% of accuracy and 74.29 of misprediction rate.

 # Further remarks <a name="Further remarks"></a>
 During data processing we noticed a strange behavior in  the results over 10^7 instructions.
-Accuracy should increase as the number of instruction increase, but over 10mln of instruction, it showed a slight worsening.
+Accuracy should increase as the number of instruction increase, but over 10mln of instruction, it shows a slight worsening.
-To understand the reason of this behavior we have taken LONG-MOBILE-10 trace and duplicated the first million instructions hundred times.
+To understand the reason of this behavior, we have taken LONG-MOBILE-10 trace and duplicated the first million instructions hundred times.
 The results can be seen below:

 <img src="images/accuracy_repeated_pattern.png" height="400">